 If I haven't been diligent and there are a lot of little guys sprouting up, I use my nijiri kama or collinear hoe.
 It's very fast, especially if you just leave the weeds on the surface as mulch.
 They turn brown pretty soon, and green crops look beautiful sticking up vibrantly above them.

-If you have any favorite tools in your organic weed control toolbox that are not listed here, in invite you to share them here using the form below.
-You'll get your own page on this website!
+If you have any favorite tools in your organic weed control toolbox that are not listed here, I invite you to share them in the comments section below.